 Core Research Faculty & Support

 LeRoi S. Hicks, MD MPH, Hugh R, Sharp, Jr. Chair of the Department of Medicine is the recipient of numerous clinical and research awards and is nationally known for his research on health care disparities.
 His research has been related to three areas: (1) The effects of patients’ racial and cultural background on the treatment and clinical outcomes of chronic disease; (2) the development and assessment of interventions aimed at improving quality of medical care and the reduction of disparities in care; and (3) community-based participatory research to identify and address healthcare disparities.

-Gretchen D. Rickards, MD, MPH is the Program Director of the Internal Medicine and Transitional Year Residency Programs.
+Gretchen D. Rickards, MD, MPH is the Program Director of the Internal Medicine Residency Program.
 She completed a fellowship in general internal medicine and faculty development at the Walter Reed National Military Medical Center as well as a Master’s of Public Health at the Uniformed Services University of the Health Sciences.
 She has published and presented nationally on research related to medical education.